 Gait analysis system

-CatWalk XT is a complete gait analysis system for quantitative assessment of footfalls and motor performance in rats and mice.
+CatWalk XT is a complete gait analysis system for quantitative assessment of footfalls and locomotion in rats and mice.

 Why use it?

 - Quantification of footprints and gait in unforced moving animals

 - Accurate and objective data, validated in peer-reviewed research